 Arizona Law Takes Over

-Many people who relocate to Arizona were married in a common-law property state, where assets typically belong to the spouse whose name is on the title.
+Many people who relocate to Arizona were married in a common-law property state.
+In those states, assets typically belong to the spouse whose name is on the title.
 Arizona operates differently.
-As a community property state, Arizona treats most property acquired during a marriage as belonging equally to both spouses.
+As a community property state, Arizona treats most property acquired by gift or by earning during a marriage as belonging equally to both spouses.

 Marital rights in property which is acquired in this state during marriage by persons married without the state who move into the state shall be controlled by the laws of this state.

-A.R.S. § 25-217This statute makes it clear: once you establish residence in Arizona, property you acquire here follows Arizona rules.
+A.R.S. § 25-217This statute makes it clear: once you establish residence here, property you acquire follows Arizona rules.
 It does not matter where you got married.
-It does not matter what property laws your former state used.
-If you buy a home, open a bank account, or earn income in Arizona, those assets are presumed to be community property.
+If you buy a marital home, open a bank account, or earn income here, those marital assets are presumed to be community property.